My Dinner

 Instructions

-• Add the yeast and sugar to the rest of the lukewarm milk, stir and leave to rest for 10 minutes.
-The yeast should start to create some bubbles at the surface.
+• Add the yeast and sugar to the remaining lukewarm milk, stir, and leave to rest for 10 minutes until bubbles form on the surface.

-• Add the flour, butter, salt and remaining egg to a bowl.
+• In a large mixing bowl, combine the flour, butter, salt, and remaining egg.
 Pour in the yeast-milk mixture.
-With a hand-or stand mixer knead the dough for about 10 minutes until you achieve a smooth dough.
+Knead with a hand or stand mixer for 10 minutes until smooth.

-• Place the dough into a bowl and cover with a moist tea towel.
-Turn off your oven and place the bowl with the dough into the oven.
-Leave for about 1 hour.
-The dough should have roughly doubled in size.
+• Place the dough in a bowl and cover with a moist tea towel.
+Turn off the oven and place the dough inside to rise for 1 hour, until it doubles in size.

-• Bake for about 45 minutes.
-To check if the bread is done – prick the middle with a skewer.
-If it comes out clean, the bread is done.
+• Bake for 45 minutes.
+To check for doneness, insert a skewer into the center; if it comes out clean, the bread is ready.

-• Leave to cool before serving.
-If you like you can dust the cake with some icing sugar.
-Tastes great with butter and jam.
+• Let cool before serving.
+If desired, dust with powdered sugar.
+Enjoy with butter and jam.

 Video